-3. Determining that the situation in South Sudan continues to constitute a threat to international peace and security in the region, the UNSC adopted UNSCR 2206 (at Annex C) on 3 March 2015, imposing sanctions against South Sudan.
-The UNSC, inter alia, decided that -

-- for an initial period of one year from the date of the adoption of (a) UNSCR 2206, all Member States shall take the necessary measures to prevent the entry into or transit through their territories of any individuals who may be designated by the established pursuant paragraph 16 Committee to of UNSCR 2206 ("the Committee"), provided that nothing in paragraph 9 of UNSCR 2206 shall oblige a State to refuse its own nationals entry into its territory and subject to exceptions in paragraph 11 of UNSCR 2206 (paragraphs 9 and 11 of UNSCR 2206 refer); and - (b) for an initial period of one year from the date of the adoption of UNSCR 2206, all Member States shall freeze without delay all funds, other financial assets and economic resources which are on their territories, which are owned or controlled, directly or indirectly, by any individuals or entities that may be designated by the Committee, or by any individuals or entities acting on their behalf or at their direction, or by entities owned or controlled by them; and all Member States shall ensure that neither these nor any other funds, financial assets or economic resources are made available, directly or indirectly for such persons' benefit, by their nationals or by persons within their territory, subject to exceptions in paragraphs 13, 14 and 15 of UNSCR 2206 (paragraphs 12, 13, 14 and 15 of UNSCR 2206 refer).
+- 3. The UNSC adopted UNSCR 2206, at Annex C, on 3 March 2015, imposing sanctions against South Sudan.
+The UNSC decided, inter alia, that - for an initial period of one year from the date of the adoption of (a) UNSCR 2206, all Member States shall take the necessary measures to prevent the entry into or transit through their territories of any individuals who may be designated by the Committee established pursuant to paragraph 16 of UNSCR 2206 ("the Committee"), provided that nothing in paragraph 9 of UNSCR 2206 shall oblige a State to refuse its own nationals entry into its territory and subject to the exceptions set out in paragraph 11 of UNSCR 2206 (paragraphs 9 and 11 of UNSCR 2206 refer); and - (b) for an initial period of one year from the date of the adoption of UNSCR 2206, all Member States shall freeze without delay all funds, other financial assets and economic resources which are on their territories, which are owned or controlled, directly or indirectly, by any individuals or entities that may be designated by the Committee, or by any individuals or entities acting on their behalf or at their direction, or by entities owned or controlled by them; and all Member States shall ensure that neither these nor any other funds, financial assets or economic resources are made available, directly or indirectly for such persons' benefit, by their nationals or by persons within their territory, subject to the exceptions set out in paragraphs 13, 14 and 15 of UNSCR 2206 (paragraphs 12, 13, 14 and 15 of UNSCR 2206 refer).